vishwanathpawar43/Vishwanath-Demyst-Challenge/README.md

 To start the app:

-- Go to backend directory
+- Go to frontend and backend directory
 - Run 'npm run dev'

+OR

+- docker-compose up --build

 Author: